dkapil/dkapil/README.md

 I believe in Clean Code, Refactoring, Testing and related methodologies that makes code sustainable and maintainable.

 - 🔭 Working on a new Spring OAuth2 Course in collaboration with [Baeldung](https://courses.baeldung.com/)
-- 🌱 Learning more about Micro Services and how they work
+- 🌱 Learning more about Micro Services architecture and best practices

 ----
 ### Get in touch/chat/know more about me